VictorAndres20/nest-backend-generator/README.md

 - Use models_template.xlsx
 Models for database representation for ORM

-- In main.py change variables
+- In main.py change variables paths

-- Create src folder for NestJS executing main
+- Create src folder for NestJS executing main.py

+- Create NestJS project with nest cli

-- Replace default src folder
+- Replace default src folder in NestJS project with generated one

 - Install npm packages